 A. As the perk is strictly limited to first-time buyers, all purchasers of the home must meet the criteria set out above.
-If one of you doesn't, then standard stamp duty rates will apply – for example, £5,000 on a home costing £300,000.
+If one of you doesn't, then standard stamp duty rates will apply.

-Q. Does the perk apply to purchases in Scotland, Wales and Northern Ireland?
+Q. Does the break apply to purchases all over the UK?

 Q. Does it apply to leasehold property?